 Lateness is monitored daily and, where a concern around punctuality is noted, the staged approach below will be followed.
 As with persistent absence, each stage is reviewed monthly with consideration given to the circumstances of each case.

-Procedure for addressing Persistent AbsenceStaged Approach - How We Address Punctuality Concerns
+Staged Approach - How We Address Punctuality Concerns